zotero/zotero-api-node/README.md

       });

-Alternatively, you can add your subscriptions even before the stream has been connected (the subscriptions messages will be sent automatically once the connection has been established).
+Alternatively, you can add your subscriptions even before the stream has been connected: the respective `createSubscriptions` message will be sent automatically once the connection has been established.

-You can also create a multi-key stream for a given Zotero user or group library, by using the `.stream` method on the library instance.
+You can also create a multi-key stream for a given Zotero user/group library, by using the `.stream` method on the library instance.
 This will automatically create the stream and subscribe to the current library, using the library's API key (if present):